- Emergency Plumbing

 A backflow prevention device is a mechanical unit with check valves that help to protect the water supply from the threat of backflow and backsiphonage.
 But only select plumbers are qualified to work on these devices.
 We have the proper certification for backflow testing, installation, and repair in Sarasota, FL and the surrounding areas.
 Call a trusted plumber in Sarasota for backflow prevention services and quality customer service.

-Wimpy's Dependable Plumbing provides backflow prevention services in the Sarasota, FL area.
+Wimpy's Plumbing & Air provides backflow prevention services in the Sarasota, FL area.
 Call today and love your plumber!